coderefinery/data-visualization-python/content/customizing-plots.md

   - [PyNGL](https://www.pyngl.ucar.edu/Examples/gallery.shtml):
     used in the weather forecast community
   - [K3D](https://k3d-jupyter.org/gallery/index.html):
-    Jupyter notebook extension for 3D visualization
+    Jupyter Notebook extension for 3D visualization

 - Browse the various example galleries (links above).
 - Select one example that is close to your recent visualization project or simply interests you.
-- First try to reproduce this example in the Jupyter notebook.
+- First try to reproduce this example in the Jupyter Notebook.
 - Then try to print out the data that is used in this example just before the call of the plotting function to learn about its structure.
 Is it a pandas dataframe?
 Is it a NumPy array?
 Is it a dictionary?
 A list? a list of lists?